About Insights

 Do Next: Link to Goals or Initiatives

 Your strategic Goals and Initiatives should be driven by your Insights.
-You can link your Insights directly to the Goals and Initiatives they drive or create new linked Goals or Initiatives direct from your Insights.
+You can link your Insights directly to the Goals and Initiatives they drive or create new linked Goals or Initiatives directly from your Insights.

 Do Next: Link to Meetings